edgedb/edgedb-js/docs/driver.rst

 JSON results
 ------------

-There are dedicated methods for running queries and retrieving results as a serialized JSON string.
+Client provide additional methods for running queries and retrieving results as a *serialized JSON string*.
 This serialization happens inside the database and is typically more performant than running ``JSON.stringify`` yourself.

 .. code-block:: js